-The re-election of directors is subject to continued satisfactory performance following a formal performance evaluation of the individual directors' performance.
+The re-election of directors is subject to continued satisfactory performance of the directors.

 Upon any change in directorship, the Board assumes the responsibilities for succession planning as well as for the appointment of the new directors.

 Directors' profiles are given hereinafter: